The Feeling Good Therapist - Experimental Technique

 Richard: Welcome everyone to the Feeling Good Therapist where we learn different skills and tools that will help you in your own personal life and in your therapy practice.
 And today, we have Zane Pierce, who will be teaching us a really cool technique called the Experimental Technique, a technique that you can find in one of David Burns's books.

-Zane: Thank you, Richard, I appreciate you having me on your YouTube channel.
+Zane: Thank you, Richard.
+I appreciate you having me on your YouTube channel.
 Today, I will be presenting the Experimental Technique, we'll do this in the form of a role play, just to give the technique a little bit of context.
 This is the kind of method one would want to use when you're having a negative thought in which you are making a negative prediction about oneself, the world or other people.
 It really seeks to test the validity of the thought so that you can find out whether or not it's really true or to what degree it's true.
 You can really bring emotional change in a very deeply felt way.

 Richard: Great, I'm really excited to learn about this technique and can you tell us what kind of role play we'll be doing?